 If you’re vegan but still enjoy mainstream food television, raise your hand.
 What vegan foodie doesn’t love to watch Master Chef or Sugar Rush and not think of ways to veganize all the dishes?
 If you love food, you’ll find a way.
 Of course, it’s always a thrill to see vegan cuisine represented in the big leagues, and slowly but surely, plant-based eats are integrating into primetime.
 Because there are so many ways to watch food television, we’re expanding this list to encompass Netflix hits as well as the indomitable Food Network.
-From underdog wins to vegan cooking competitions, here are 16 vegan food moments to set your DVR for.
+From underdog wins to vegan cooking competitions, here are 18 vegan food moments to stream again now.

 1 Tabitha Brown gets a Food Network show

 We’re not surprised this vegan entertainment maven was the first to secure a completely plant-based cooking show on the Food Network.
-Airing over the summer of 2022, It’s CompliPlated puts professional chefs to the test to create vegan meals any picky eater will love.
-Brown serves as both the host and judge along with celebrity chef Maneet Chauhan and a rotating cast of picky eater judges.
+It’s CompliPlated originally aired in 2022, and put professional chefs to the test to create vegan meals any picky eater would love.
+Brown served as both the host and judge along with celebrity chef Maneet Chauhan and a rotating cast of picky eater judges.
 The show is infused with Brown’s positive energy with just enough fun-loving competition to make you root for your favorite contestant.

 2 Señoreata wins “The Great Food Truck Race”